htutarkar67/ICT111-WatchMate-MVP/README.md

 During the experiment, we will validate the following assumptions:

 - Users prefer receiving AI-driven movie recommendations rather than manually searching across multiple platforms.
-- Users can easily communicate their movie preferences through the chatbot.
+- The chatbot enables users to communicate their movie preferences easily and receive recommendations based on their interests.
 - Users understand and trust the personalized recommendations provided.
 - Users can navigate the system without additional instructions.